zawang/cpp-docs/docs/cpp/header-files-cpp.md

 x = 42; // use x
 ```

-The declaration tells the compiler whether the element is an **`int`**, a **`double`**, a **function**, a **`class`** or some other thing.
-Furthermore, each name must be declared (directly or indirectly) in every .cpp file in which it is used.
+The declaration tells the compiler whether the element is an **`int`**, a **`double`**, a **function**, a **`class`** or some other thing. <ins>Furthermore, each name must be declared (directly or indirectly) in every .cpp file in which it is used.
 When you compile a program, each .cpp file is compiled independently into a compilation unit.
 The compiler has no knowledge of what names are declared in other compilation units.
 That means that if you define a class or function or global variable, you must provide a declaration of that thing in each additional .cpp file that uses it.
 Each declaration of that thing must be exactly identical in all files.
-A slight inconsistency will cause errors, or unintended behavior, when the linker attempts to merge all the compilation units into a single program.
+A slight inconsistency will cause errors, or unintended behavior, when the linker attempts to merge all the compilation units into a single program.</ins>

-To minimize the potential for errors, C++ has adopted the convention of using *header files* to contain declarations.
+<ins>To minimize the potential for errors, C++ has adopted the convention of using *header files* to contain declarations.
 You make the declarations in a header file, then use the #include directive in every .cpp file or other header file that requires that declaration.
-The #include directive inserts a copy of the header file directly into the .cpp file prior to compilation.
+The #include directive inserts a copy of the header file directly into the .cpp file prior to compilation.</ins>

 > [!NOTE]
 > In Visual Studio 2019, the C++20 *modules* feature is introduced as an improvement and eventual replacement for header files.
 For more information, see [Overview of modules in C++](modules-cpp.md).